SjDuque/Raylib-CMake/README.md

 # Raylib-CMake-Template

 A simple template for using Raylib on any platform with CMake.

-This doesn't even require you to have Raylib installed on your system as the CMakeLists.txt will take care of installation for you if Raylib is not found.
+*Although I recommend installing Raylib through a package manager, this project doesn't require you to have raylib installed at all.
+In the event that CMake cannot find Raylib, it'll automatically install everything you need into the project's build directory.*

+## Acknowledgement Stuff

 The main.cpp file is from an example from www.raylib.com The CMakeLists.txt is modified from https://github.com/raysan5/raylib/blob/master/projects/CMake/CMakeLists.txt

-FEEL FREE TO DELETE THE LICENSE.
-IT'S ONLY THERE AS A PLACE HOLDER
+FEEL FREE TO DELETE THE README and LICENSE.
+IT'S ONLY THERE AS A PLACE HOLDER.
+I DO NOT CARE ABOUT ANY MODIFICATION OR COPYING OF THIS REPOSITORY.